 In terms of audio quality, the Sonos range has been finessed and improved over time, and each new speaker tends to sound a little fuller a more complete than the previous model.
 Itâs certainly not the last word in sonic quality, but it nevertheless has plenty to recommend it - all but the least expensive Sonos speakers have decent weight, impressive clarity and more than enough detail retrieval to make your music sound lively and entertaining.
 Which, after all, is really what itâs all about.

 Are you a big Apple fan already?
 Fully iOS-ed up?
-If so, you can get into one of the easiest-to-use, greatest-to-listen-to multi-room systems around without spending a fortune.
+If so, you can get into one of the easiest-to-use, greatest-to-listen-to multi-room systems around without spending a fortune, especially since the sub-$100 HomePod Mini went live.
 But if you donât have at least one foot in the Apple ecosystem already, these arenât the speakers for you.

 As long as you keep your instructions reasonably simple, Siri will happily respond to calls of âHey Siri - play Miles Davis on the loungeâ or âHey Siri - play some Four Tet in the kitchen and the officeâ.
 DIfferent music, at different volumes, in different rooms, at the same time, is available too: âHey Siri - play Brian Eno in the bedroom at 40% and Kanye West in the kitchen at 60%â shouldnât be a problem.
 More traditional methods of controlling all aspects of playback are in the Apple Music app, too.

 But as we say, you need to be all-in with Apple.
 The companyâs not beyond behaving like other electronics brands donât exist, and it would certainly like you to forget about any streaming service but Apple Music - although Apple is opening up the closed shop a bit and Spotify could even arrive as an option too, soon .